 For beginners and people who don’t consider themselves to be very tech-savvy, there are several free (or free trial) options available.
 For more advanced functionality, there are platforms with low-cost monthly plans.

-We chose to edit the 700-page manual down to under 300 pages.
-It was self-published, but not because no one would publish it for us!
+Instead, Robert and his team chose to edit the 700-page manual down to under 300 pages.
+It was self-published, but not because no one would publish it for them!

-I’m not recommending you write a 200-page book with the intent of selling it on bookshelves.
-Rather, I suggest you take the knowledge you’ve acquired doing your product and market research and develop something your visitors will exchange for their email.
-We call this a lead capture.
+You don’t necessarily have to write a 200-page book with the intent of selling it on bookshelves.
+Instead take the knowledge you’ve acquired doing your product and market research and develop something your visitors will exchange for their email.
+This is called a lead capture.

 You could have the best product or service in the world, the most easy-to-use website ever made, with the most intriguing lead capture available but if no one knows about it, no one will give you their email in exchange for it.